PATRIC3/p3_docs/docroot/tutorial/binning_overview.rst

 partition the contigs from the sample into the bins.
 Each contig is examined for protein 12-mers in all 6 frames.
 In particular, we select for the discriminating kmers computed above.
-If a contig has 10 or more belonging to a single bin's reference genomes, it is placed into that bin.
+If a contig has 10 or more such kmers belonging to a single bin's reference genomes, it is placed into that bin.
 In particular, a contig **C** should be copied into bin **B** if and only if the similarity of **C** against the contigs of the reference genomes for **B** exceeds the specified threshold (10 discriminating kmers), and it is greater than the